Interactions-Nexus/Nexus-Wiki/interactions/int-renum.md

 ## Renumeration Revision
-THe crypto market being highly volatile and Nexus still being in its development stages, the revisions can be decided at the creative layer, but they need to keep the following points in mind:
+The crypto market being highly volatile and Nexus still being in its development stages, the revisions will be decided at the creative layer, but they need to keep the following points in mind:

 - Any renumeration revision has to be voted with a majority of 51%